 Conjugated Linoleic Acid, better known as CLA, is a fatty acid found in meat and dairy.

-Some studies show that CLA helps to promote weight loss by improving your body's composition, and it can can also help boost your immune system.
-It’s an omega-6 naturally occurring fatty acid, but it’s not damaging to our health like the other omega-6’s (Corn, Soybean, and Cottonseed oil) and artificially made trans fats.
+Some studies show that CLA helps to promote weight loss by improving your body's composition, and it can also help boost your immune system.
+It’s an omega-6 naturally occurring fatty acid, but it’s not damaging to our health like the other omega-6s (corn, soybean, and cottonseed oil) and artificially made trans fats.

 It’s Rich Color Points to Its Superior Nutrient Value

-Grain-fed butter is a pale yellow/white and has a somewhat waxy texture to it.
-On the other hand, grass-fed butter has a deep yellow color with a smooth creamy texture.
-The difference comes from the nutritional value, and this starts with the animal’s diet.
+Grass-fed butter has a deep yellow color with a smooth, creamy texture.
+The difference comes from the nutritional value, which starts with the animal’s diet.

 Unlike cows that eat grain, cows eating a natural diet of fresh vegetation get ample amounts of carotene, antioxidants, vitamins, and other essential minerals.
-The color of the fat on the meat, and in the butter from a grass-fed cow is a good indicator of how nutrient rich the meat and the butter will be.
+The color of the fat on the meat and in the butter from a grass-fed cow is a good indicator of how nutrient-rich the meat and the butter will be.

-It Offers a Balanced Ratio of Omega-3 And Omega-6 Fatty Acids
+It Offers a Balanced Ratio of Omega-3 and Omega-6 Fatty Acids

 When animals graze a diet of rich grass, this results in omega-3 fatty acids that show up in the milk, butter, and saturated fat in the meat.
-Omega-3 fatty acids have been shown to help reduce inflammation in the body, protect you from heart disease, and reduce high triglyceride levels in the blood.
+Omega-3 fatty acids have been shown to help reduce inflammation, protect you from heart disease, and reduce high triglyceride levels in the blood.